itabr/open_ptrack_docker/README.md

 ```

 * ### open_ptrack-single_camera_tracking
-open_ptrack-single_camera_tracking is an image for single camera tracking, although to run single camera tracking it is not neccesserly to use this image, itabrz:open_ptrack itself can run single camera tracking.
+open_ptrack-single_camera_tracking is an image for single camera tracking, although to run single camera tracking it is not neccesserly to use this image, open_ptrack itself can run single camera tracking.

 **Instructions:**
 ```bash